jafaryor/knowledge-base/Web/Optimization/loading.md

 ### What can go wrong when lazy loading images and videos
 * Layout shifting and placeholders

     Lazy loading media can cause shifting in the layout if placeholders aren't used.
 These changes can be disorienting for users and trigger expensive DOM layout operations that consume system resources and contribute to jank.
-At a minimum, consider using a solid color placeholder occupying the same dimensions as the target image, or techniques such as [LQIP](http://www.guypo.com/introducing-lqip-low-quality-image-placeholders) or [SQIP](https://github.com/technopagan/sqip) that hint at the content of a media item before it loads.
+At a minimum, consider using a solid color placeholder occupying the same dimensions as the target image, or techniques such as [LQIP](http://www.guypo.com/introducing-lqip-low-quality-image-placeholders) (Low Quality Image Placeholders) or [SQIP](https://github.com/technopagan/sqip) (SVG-Based Image Placeholder) that hint at the content of a media item before it loads.

     For `<img>` tags, src should initially point to a placeholder until that attribute is updated with the final image URL.
 Use the `poster` attribute in a `<video>` element to point to a placeholder image.
 Additionally, use `width` and `height` attributes on both `<img>` and `<video>` tags.
 This ensures that transitioning from placeholders to final images won't change the rendered size of the element as media loads.